pombreda/pgreloaded/doc/modules/ebs.rst

    .. attribute:: componenttypes

-      A tuple of :class:`Component` based class identifiers that shall be processed by the :class:`Applicator`.
+      A tuple of class identifiers that shall be processed by the :class:`Applicator`.

   .. function:: process(world : World, componentsets : iterable)

-      Processes tuples of :class:`Component` items. ``componentsets`` will contain :class:`Component` tuples, that match the :attr:`componenttypes` of the :class:`Applicator`.
+      Processes tuples of component items. ``componentsets`` will contain object tuples, that match the :attr:`componenttypes` of the :class:`Applicator`.
 If, for example, the :class:`Applicator` is defined as ::